Postpartum Care Package

 Bengkung Belly Binding

 • A long, 100% cotton cloth is tightly wrapped around the midsection of your body during postpartum to aid in bringing everything back together after the expansion of pregnancy.
 We see different techniques of belly binding used as a cross cultural practice all over the world to support healing, this particular style is rooted in Malaysian culture.
-I give credit and gratitude to Adilah Yelton for sharing this practice with me.
+I give credit and gratitude to Adilah Yelton for teaching me this practice.

 • Benefits: supports the womb after birth, improves posture to aid in the common slouched position of feeding and holding baby, stabilizes stretched out uterine ligaments, helps close ribs and hips, supports the abdomen while organs shift back to pre-pregnancy position, warming, feels energetically grounding and comforting.
 Also highly recommended for those experiencing grief or loss as it could feel like a hug around the emptiness.